tommyswang/Data-Scrapper/Final Delivery/Documentation Directory/DesignDocument.md

 **Author**: HZ-TASK Force
 This document will provide description of the application, functionalities and milestones for completion.

-**Project description**: Develop a web application that can convert tables from HTML, PDF, Form, and REST API data sources into CSV files.
+**Project goal**: Develop a web application that can convert tables from HTML, PDF, Form, and REST API data sources into CSV files.

 **Stakeholders**:
 Tia Pope